Fordham Francis Index

 Pope Francis identified 7 primary indicators that measure the human person’s wellbeing.
 Selection of these wellbeing indicators took into consideration the availability of data for many countries, the credibility of the data source, and the breadth of its measure.
 These 7 primary indicators are organized into two categories: Material Wellbeing and Spiritual Wellbeing.

 - Water – the percentage of a population using an improved drinking water source (source: WHO/UNICEF Joint Monitoring Programme (JMP) for Water Supply and Sanitation)

 - Food - the prevalence of undernourishment (source: Food and Agriculture Organization)

-- Employment – unemployment rate (source: World Bank)
+- Employment – distressed labor rate (source: International Labor Organization)

-- Education - adult literacy rates (source: UNESCO/World Bank)
+- Education - adult literacy rate (source: UNESCO/World Bank)

 - Religious freedom – Government Restrictions Index (source: Pew Research Center)